HMRC travel expenses: A guide for business travel & tax

 For many employees, travelling for work is a great privilege.
 The chance to visit new cities, meet clients, and have new experiences is too good to pass up.
 They’re the lucky ones.

-Too often, business travel gets bogged down in minutiae.
-The little things - expense reports and transport issues - can overshadow what should be a break from the norm.
+Business travel often gets stuck in the small details.
+The little things – expense reports and transport issues – can overshadow what should be a break from the norm.
 Which is a shame.

 You can start with this clever travel planning workbook: